vbout/vbout-woocommerce-plugin/README.md

 ## Variations :

- Variations in WooCommerce are handeled as a product with aditional SKU (ammended to the original SKu EX: orginialsky-newsku : xxxx-yyyy).
- For this they are being handeled as Parent product (origninal SKU and Price ) are added to product Feed, and all the ammendments ( SKKU and Price ) are added in the cart product data.

- Variations are sent as an array upon adding a product, syncing a product and viewing a produnct.
+ Variations are sent as an array upon adding a product, syncing a product and viewing a product.
+But when purchasing a certain variation of a product, we send the new product data to be viewed ( New Category, New Price, New Variation Name , New SKU) to be previewed in Vbout.

 ## Search :

-  There is a no observer for hooks activity for this we added a listener/observer for every page load, where we searched if it has Getter 'q' if it is present, this means than there is a search query and we handle it.
+There is an listener/observer for search and it recives the "term" searched form.

 ## Orders and Abandonded Carts :

   ### Checkout :

-        There is no listener for checkout and does the following  since WooCommerce doesn't allow you to checkout without being registered and logged in first.
+        There is a listener for checkout and does the following  since WooCommerce that allows you to checkout without registration, and it acts like add-to-cart + order-creation.

   ### Create and Update Cart  :
           there is a listener for both Cart Update and Cart create and they have the following functionalities :